TYPES OF GLASS FOR EXTERIOR DOORS

 Sea Glass

-Reeded glass has a vertical or horizontal ribbed design that balances transparency and privacy.
+Textured privacy glass, such as Reeded glass has a vertical or horizontal ribbed design that balances transparency and privacy.
 While it allows ample light to permeate, the texture obscures direct visibility, making it a preferred choice for doors, partitions, and window treatments.
+This type of glass adds a sleek, modern touch to entryways and works well with both contemporary and classic iron door designs.

 Pebble glass with its distinctive textured surface resembling small, rounded pebbles, is a unique form of decorative glass.
 Its slightly bumpy and irregular pattern not only adds aesthetic appeal but also provides a degree of privacy, making it a popular choice for windows, shower doors, and partitions.
-Beyond its visual charm, pebble glass scatters light in delightful ways, casting soft and diffused illumination into spaces
+Beyond its visual charm, pebble glass scatters light in delightful ways, casting soft and diffused illumination into spaces.
+This artistic and organic design creates a natural, spa-like feel, making it a unique option for entryways.

-Sandblasted glass is similar to the pebble style, but with finer indentations for a much more sheer appearance.
+Sandblasted glass is one of the many decorative glass options, similar to the pebble style, but with finer indentations for a much more sheer appearance.
 Sandblasted glass can be more formal than pebble which compliments any style of home.
+Its smooth matte finish gives doors a refined, contemporary elegance that blends well with high-end architectural styles.

 Ice Glass